-Inside: A genius parenting trick to get your kids to talk quieter.
+Inside: Got loud kids?
+Here’s a genius parenting trick to get your kids to talk quieter.

-They were running, playing, yelling, laughing, screaming, and just being boys.
-No-one was crying, at least we had that going for us.
+The kids were running, playing, yelling at the top of their lungs, laughing, shouting, making other sudden loud noises, and just being boys.
+No one was crying (yet), so at least we had that going for us.

-I tried to get them to play quieter
+I tried to get the kids to lower their voices

 “Can you please go be loud downstairs?”

-It was as if I was talking to birds.
+But no matter what I said and how hard I tried to get their attention, it was as if I was talking to birds.
 They were too engulfed in their play to pay any attention to me.
-This doesn’t happen very often, but that day, it really did cause a headache.

-One of the boys ran into the kitchen to ask me a question.
+One of the boys ran in to ask me a question.
 He caught me in the middle of taking a sip of water.

-“Mom, do you remember yesterday we thought about maybe going to the park today?”
+“Mom, do you remember yesterday we talked about maybe going to the park today?”
 To my surprise, he was whispering, too.

 “Yes, I remember,” I whispered back.
 “But it’s about to rain, so the park will have to wait until the weather is nicer.”